-- The signal can be detected by rescuers who are in the general vicinity while responding to an EPIRB or PLB activation. - Water resistant, floating signalling device that is handheld. - When activated it sends a continuous radio distress signal for up to six hours and emits a white light. - Longer signal duration compared to pyrotechnic flares that only last one minute.
+- The signal can be detected by rescuers who are in the general vicinity while responding to an EPIRB or PLB activation. - Water resistant, floating signalling device that is handheld. - When activated it is capable to send a signal 3-5 times per minute for six hours and emits a white light. - Longer signal duration compared to pyrotechnic flares that only last one minute.